beepbeep4/OffersAPI/README.md

 Run **Launcher** to start the web service.
 Run **TestRunner** to launch automated behaviour driven tests.

-*Note that the automated tests reset their state after completion and do not use the same offers.JSON file as the main web service.*
+*Note that the automated tests reset their state after completion and do not use the same offers.JSON file as the main web service.
+Also note that if the test data contained within test/resources/clean_offers.json is edited, automated tests may fail.*

 An offer consists of an offer id, price, description, cancelled state and expiry date.